Infintesky/Whatsapp-Transfer-From-Android-to-Iphone/README.md

-# Whatsapp Transfer From Andriod to Iphone
+# Whatsapp Transfer From Android to Iphone
-Steps to transfer all whatsapp data on Andriod smartphone to Iphone
+Steps to transfer all whatsapp data on Android smartphone to Iphone

 ## Instructions to backup Whatsapp to PC
 1. On your PC, download the zip file in this repository.
 2. Once download is done, Run `Backup Software.exe` to install it until complete.
 3. It will prompt you new update found.
 Click on `Update Now` and once download is completed, tap `Yes` to proceed with update.
 4. After updating, click `WhatsApp Transfer` > `Backup WhatsApp Messages`.
-And connect your Andriod phone to your pc.
+And connect your Android phone to your pc.
-5. Follow the software guide to turn on USB Debugging in Andriod.
+5. Follow the software guide to turn on USB Debugging in Android.
 6. Click on backup whatsapp messages and the software will start running.
-Do not touch your andriod phone while it is running.
+Do not touch your Android phone while it is running.
 The software may take awhile to run, just follow its instructions until completed.
 7. Click `Yes` & `Allow` then click `Next`.
-Click `Agree and Continue` then log into your whatsapp again on your andriod phone.
+Click `Agree and Continue` then log into your whatsapp again on your Android phone.
 After logging in, click `Restore Button` and wait for restore to finish.
 8. When restore is done, click Next.
 9. Ensure Backup to PC is done.

 ## Instructions to Restore PC Whatsapp backup to iPhone
 1. Close/Exit all DrFone software.
-Unplug your andriod phone and connect your iPhone to your PC.
+Unplug your Android phone and connect your iPhone to your PC.
 2. Extract `Restore Software.7z` using 7zip.
 3. In the `Restore Software` folder, run `Drfonetoolkit.exe` (Blue color addition Icon)
 4. Click on `Whatsapp Transfer` icon > choose `Restore to iOS device`.